-A further description of our responsibilities for the audit of the financial statements is included in appendix x of this auditor's report.
+A further description of our responsibilities for the audit of the financial statements is included in the Appendix to this auditor's report.
 This description, which is located at [indicate page number or other specific reference to the location of the description], forms part of our auditor's report.